sweirich/pi-forall/main/README.md

 Installation
 ----------

-  Compiling pi-forall requires GHC and cabal or stack
+  Compiling pi-forall requires GHC and stack

   Recommended tools (see links for instructions):